umich-biostatistics/reproducible-research-example/README.md

 -  [Docker Desktop](https://docs.docker.com/get-started/get-docker/) or [Docker CE/Docker Engine](https://docs.docker.com/engine/install/)
     - macOS users can try [OrbStack](https://orbstack.dev/)
-- make
+- make (optional)
     - available by default on most linux/unix-like systems
+    - allows for simple execution without knowledge of docker commands
 > [!NOTE]
-> Windows users will need to use WSL or run docker commands directly.
+> Windows users will need to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or run docker commands directly.
 Make is not Windows friendly.

 ### Local Option

 > [!WARNING]
 > This will work best on macOS/Linux systems.
 Windows has not been thoroughly tested.

+- R
 - make (see above)
 - [JAGS](https://sourceforge.net/projects/mcmc-jags/)
     - Alternatively check your local package manager for a binary